 Nuggets vs. Suns Injury Report Today - May 1

-As they prepare for Game 2 of the second round of the NBA playoffs against the Phoenix Suns (45-37), the Denver Nuggets (53-29) will be keeping their eye on just one player on the injury report.
-The game tips at 10:00 PM ET on Monday, May 1 at Ball Arena.
+Heading into Game 2 of the second round of the NBA playoffs against the Phoenix Suns (45-37), the Denver Nuggets (53-29) currently are monitoring just one player on the injury report.
+The game begins at 10:00 PM ET on Monday, May 1 at Ball Arena.

 Watch the NBA all season long on Fubo!

-The Nuggets beat the Suns 125-107 on Saturday when they last met.
-Jamal Murray led the way with a team-leading 34 points in the victory for the Nuggets, while Kevin Durant scored 29 points in the loss for the Suns.
+The Nuggets will try for another victory over the Suns following a 125-107 win on Saturday.
+In the Nuggets' victory, Jamal Murray recorded 34 points (and added five rebounds and nine assists), while Kevin Durant scored 29 in the losing effort for the Suns.

 Nuggets vs Suns Additional Info